 So yeah, as a technical writer, you may not be fixing bugs in the code or developing new features, but your documentation role is still highly needed and valued.
 You are a rare bird in the forest here.

 I know the value of the doc role intimately from my own experience in contributing to open source doc projects.
-At one point, before focusing my energy on this API doc course, I contributed a number of tutorials in the Jekyll docs.
-I added instructions that included a lot of new content, and even added a Tutorials section.
+At one point, before focusing my energy on this API doc course, I contributed several tutorials to the Jekyll docs.
+I added instructions that included a lot of new content and even added a Tutorials section.

-I thought other developers would continue creating new tutorials in a steady stream.
-But they didn’t.
+I thought other developers would continue creating new tutorials in a steady stream, but they didn’t.
 Developers tend to add little snippets of documentation to pages — a sentence here, a paragraph there, an update here, a correction there.
 You will rarely find someone who writes a new article or tutorial from scratch.
-When there’s a new release, there often aren’t release notes — there are simply links to (cryptic) GitHub issue logs.
+When there’s a new release, there often aren’t release notes — there are merely links to (cryptic) GitHub issue logs.

 As such, you should feel confident about the value you can bring to an open-source project.
 You’re creating much-needed documentation for the project.

 See the following for more information on finding an open-source project:

 - How to choose (and contribute to) your first open-source project

 For a tutorial on pull requests workflows with GitHub projects, see Pull request workflows through GitHub.

 After you find an open-source project, go to the next activity: Evaluate API reference docs for core elements.

 119/163 pages complete.
 Only 44 more pages to go.